Non-invasive micro-test technology: Genetics

 It is widely accepted that both intracellular and extracellular ionic and molecular activities are vital to many physiological processes, also making them useful indicators of gene functions.
 By measuring dynamic ion/molecule fluxes, NMT has helped research on genes related to factors such as cold stress, salt tolerance, cadmium uptake, and nutrient uptake in plants.
 In biomedical genetic research, NMT has measured samples such as liver cells to investigate gene expression through fluxes.

 Plant biology

 NMT has been widely applied in plant biology in fields such as abiotic/biotic stress, plant nutrition, plant growth and development, plant/microbe interaction, plant defense, photosynthesis, signal transduction research, and more.
 Roots are commonly measured, in addition to many other plant samples such as leaf tissue, root hairs, guard cells, salt gland cells, mesophyll cells, and condensed organelles like chloroplasts and vacuoles.

 NMT can help identify plants that are more resistant to stressors like salt, temperature, drought, and disease.
-It’s also a useful tool for studying plant nutrition absorption and regulation mechanisms in ways such as monitoring rates of nutrient uptake at the root surface.
+It is also a useful tool for studying plant nutrition absorption and regulation mechanisms in ways such as monitoring rates of nutrient uptake at the root surface.